focus1691/bash-some-code/README.md

 ### Introduction
-This is an action game intended to familiarise children with basic code syntax.
+Code Debugger is an action game intended to familiarise children with basic code syntax.
 All the runtime dlls are included in the folder for gameplay.exe to be run directly.

 ### Manual Installation